wmfs/cardscript/README.md

 ### <a name="set"></a>Sets

 All the [widgets](#widget) that define a [view](#view)'s content are specified in a simple array.
-This design helps align Viewscript with vertical-scrolling interfaces with very little friction.
+This design helps align QScript with vertical-scrolling interfaces with very little friction.
 To assist with navigation (especially around larger, more complex content) it might be useful to split a view into more manageable pieces.

-* __In Viewscript,  _sets_ allow widgets to be grouped into related chunks.__
+* __In QScript,  _sets_ allow widgets to be grouped into related chunks.__

 __Example JSON__